beakerbrowser/beakerbrowser.com/_docs/guides/using-experimental-apis.md

 experimental.capturePage('dat://beakerbrowser.com')
 ```

-## How to use experimental APIs
+## Opting-in with `dat.json`

 Because experimental APIs are not stable and can change at any time, Beaker requires you to opt-in explicitly in order to use them in your website or application.
-To opt-in to using an experimental API, edit your [`dat.json`](/docs/apis/manifest.html) to indicate which APIs you'd like :
+To opt-in to using an experimental API, edit your [`dat.json`](/docs/apis/manifest.html) to indicate which APIs you'd like to use:

 <figcaption class="code">dat.json</figcaption>
 ```json